VIP Go platform specific

 Enterprise touch #

-In addition to the communication outlined above, Enterprise clients should expect to hear from their designated Technical Account Engineer (TAE).
-The TAE will alert their primary contact about the situation with the details gathered so far, and then provide status updates throughout.
+In addition to the communication outlined above, Enterprise clients should expect to hear from their designated Technical Account Manager (TAM).
+The TAM will alert their primary contact about the situation with the details gathered so far, and then provide status updates throughout.
 Typically an email, Slack Direct Message, or text message is best while the situation is being tended to so we can contribute to the resolution.
-Once the issue has been resolved, the TAE will follow up so you know when the problem has been resolved.
+Once the issue has been resolved, the TAM will follow up so you know when the problem has been resolved.
 This could be an email, a Zendesk ticket, or a quick phone call if desired.